-In deciding whether surgery will help you, our spine specialists will consider these questions.
+In deciding whether surgery will help you, our spine specialists will consider the following questions:

-- Have you tried physical therapy? - Have you tried medications? - Have you tried spinal injections or other pain management procedures? - > Have you had imaging tests (X-ray, CT, MRI) of your spine and diagnostic injections?

-Is your quality of life or activity level greatly diminished by your pain?

-- Do you have additional spine conditions that would prevent you from gaining benefit from surgery for your main condition? - Does your overall health support safe and effective surgery? - Do your lifestyle and personal goals for your health support surgery?
+- Have you tried physical therapy? - Have you tried medications? - Have you tried spinal injections or other pain management procedures? - ▶ Have you had imaging tests (X-ray, CT, MRI) of your spine and diagnostic injections? - Has a structural cause of your pain been identified? - Is your quality of life or activity level greatly diminished by your pain? - Does medical research show a clear and proven benefit of surgery for your condition? - Do you have additional spine conditions that would prevent you from gaining benefit from surgery for your main condition? - Does your overall health support safe and effective surgery? - Do your lifestyle and personal goals for your health support surgery?